What are Common Types of Car Accidents?

 Obtaining compensation for such accidents can sometimes be difficult.
 Insurance companies can be combative.
 Auto manufacturers often hire entire teams of attorneys to defend their best interests.
 You can level the playing field.
 We can help.

 While less frequent as a cause to a motor vehicle crash, pot holes, defective traffic lights, obscured street signs and site lines at intersections and unnatural accumulation of water can lead to serious car crashes.
-In these instances, governmental or private actors can be responsible for failing to correct known defects in the roadway and/or for creating the defect to begin with.
+In these instances, governmental or private actors can be responsible for failing to correct roadway defects and/or for creating the defect to begin with.

 Our law firm has experience handling these cases, including taking them to trial if the insurance company refuses to settle for a fair amount of money.
 In one case, we obtained a unanimous jury verdict on behalf of a client who suffered back, knee and leg injuries.
 Another vehicle ran a red light and slammed into the side of our client’s truck.